A Piece of the Action (Star Trek: The Original Series): Plot

 They find themselves in a city fashioned after an American city of the 1920s, and some of the residents appear to be gangsters carrying Tommy guns.
-Okmyx's men escort the landing party to his offices; en route, they observe a drive-by shooting that kills one of their escorts, but the other continues on as if nothing had happened.
-They arrive at Okmyx's office, where Okmyx orders his men to make a retaliatory attack against a rival gang led by Jojo Krako.
+Oxmyx's men escort the landing party to his offices; en route, they observe a drive-by shooting that kills one of their escorts, but the other continues on as if nothing had happened.
+They arrive at Oxmyx's office, where Oxmyx orders his men to make a retaliatory attack against a rival gang led by Jojo Krako.
 Spock discovers an Earth book, Chicago Mobs of the Twenties, published in 1992, and determines it was left by the crew of the Horizon.
 The Iotians have modelled their entire society on "The Book", which they regard with near-religious reverence.
-Okmyx demands the Enterprise crew supply his gang with "heaters" (phasers), and when Kirk refuses, threatens to kill them.
-The landing party is held while Okmyx uses a communicator to repeat the demand to Chief Engineer Scott.
+Oxmyx demands the Enterprise crew supply his gang with "heaters" (phasers, which was also American crime underworld slang for handguns), and when Kirk refuses, threatens to kill them.
+The landing party is held while Oxmyx uses a communicator to repeat the demand to Chief Engineer Scott.

 Kirk distracts their guards by intruding on their poker game and teaching them the fictitious game of "fizzbin", allowing Spock and McCoy to overpower them.
 McCoy and Spock flee to a radio station to contact the Enterprise and transport back to the ship, while Krako's men capture Kirk.

 Krako demands phasers of Kirk as well, offering to cut him in for a third of "the action" in exchange.
 Kirk offers a peaceful solution, but Krako refuses and confines him, threatening to kill him by slow torture if he doesn't cooperate.
-Okmyx contacts the ship, informs them of Kirk's capture, and offers to help rescue Kirk if they will help him.
-Spock and McCoy return to the planet, but are quickly captured by Okmyx.
-However, Kirk has managed to engineer his own escape, and arrives in Okmyx's office in time to rescue Spock and McCoy.
+Oxmyx contacts the ship, informs them of Kirk's capture, and offers to help rescue Kirk if they will help him.
+Spock and McCoy return to the planet but are quickly captured by Oxmyx.
+However, Kirk has managed to engineer his own escape, and arrives in Oxmyx's office in time to rescue Spock and McCoy.